stanwith/de-hiring-take-home/README.md

 | `promoted_at` | TEXT | Timestamp when row was promoted from staging |

 ### `production_links`
-Clean link graph — only links whose source page is in `production_pages`.
+Clean link graph: Only links whose source page is in `production_pages`.

 | Column | Type | Description |
 |---|---|---|